Jeff Fillion: Media – radio career

 After numerous rumours to the effect that he would be hired by other radio stations in the Quebec City market (which turned out to be unfounded) or by a satellite radio group, he announced his intention of launching a subscription-only Internet radio service.
 RadioPirate.com was launched on March 17, 2006, exactly a year after he was fired by CHOI-FM.
 His radio show was also broadcast on XM Satellite Radio, channel 156 until his contract was nullified on August 11, 2011 by the newly merged Sirius XM Canada.
 His internet station still lives today and a free light version is also available.
-Fillion was hired by Bell Media and was back on the air beginning March 3, 2014 with his show:"Jeff Fillion" on NRJ 98.9, a Quebec city radio station.
+Fillion was hired by Bell Media and was back on the air beginning March 3, 2014 with his show "Jeff Fillion" on NRJ 98.9, a Quebec City radio station.

-On April 19, 2016, Fillion was suspended indefinitely by Bell Media for a tweet that he posted about an interview that Alexandre Taillefer had given to Guy A. Lepage on the French Canadian show "Tout le monde en parle (Quebec)".
+On April 19, 2016, Fillion was suspended indefinitely by Bell Media for a tweet that he posted about an interview that Alexandre Taillefer had with Guy A. Lepage on the French Canadian show Tout le monde en parle (Quebec).
 The tweet linked to an article which summarized the interview.
 The only other content of the tweet was two identical emoji faces which Fillion included, seemingly because they resemble Taillefer.
 Fillion's tweet was interpreted by his opponents as trying to ridicule Taillefer who was blaming the company Amazon.com for the suicide of his son.
-Although he rapidly deleted his tweet, Fillion was suspended by Bell Media after Taillefer, while being interviewed by Paul Arcand, publicly questioned the fact that Bell Media was still employing him.
+Although he quickly deleted his tweet, Fillion was suspended by Bell Media after Taillefer, in an interview with Paul Arcand, publicly questioned the fact that Bell Media was still employing him.

-On April 20, 2016, Bell Media announced that Fillion was not an employee anymore.
+On April 20, 2016, Bell Media announced that Fillion was not an employee of the company anymore.

 Political and social views

 His politics are a mix of conservatism and libertarianism.

-He rejects separatism not for any real attachment to Canada but more because of his perception that sovereignty would only help to increase socialism in Quebec.
+He rejects separatism not out of any real attachment to Canada, but more because of his perception that sovereignty would only help to increase socialism in Quebec.
 His father, Gilbert Fillion, was a one-term Member of Parliament for the Bloc Québécois, in the riding of Chicoutimi from 1993 to 1997.

-He is an avid critic of the way media treat global warming.
+He is an avid critic of the way the media treats global warming.
 He recognizes the presence of global warming but suggests that human action has little to do with it.

-Fillion is an amateur of popular economics, wishing to improve the basic level of economics knowledge of Quebecers.
+Fillion has an interest in popular economics, wishing to improve the basic level of economic literacy of Quebecers.

-He was an avid critic of the mayor Andrée Boucher who, he believes, kept the city in a state of dust.
+He was an avid critic of the Quebec City mayor Andrée Boucher who, he believes, kept the city in a state of gathering dust.
 He believes that NHL hockey should come back to Quebec City, notably by an ownership effort from Red Bull.
 He proposes that a new arena should be built in a public-private partnership, a project similar to what led Winnipeg to build the new MTS Centre.

-Jeff Fillion claims that a new breed of Quebec politicians should regroup, notably identifying leaders such as ex cabinet member Joseph Facal, economist Nathalie Elgrably, radiologist Gaetan Barrette and political reporter Michel Hébert.
+Fillion has suggested that a new breed of Quebec politicians should regroup, notably identifying leaders such as ex-cabinet member Joseph Facal, economist Nathalie Elgrably, radiologist Gaetan Barrette and political reporter Michel Hébert.